-developed by: Carl Wieman, Kathy Perkins, Sam McKagan
+Developed by: Carl Wieman, Kathy Perkins, and Sam McKagan at the University of Colorado Boulder

 middle schoolhigh schoolintro collegeinter-mediateupper levelgrad school other